Vietnam.vn - Nền tảng quảng bá Việt Nam

 A hotel in the village of Moulay Brahim, south of Marrakech, was damaged after the earthquake.
 Photo: AP

 Marrakech was severely affected by the earthquake, with many historical buildings severely damaged.
-Since September 11, all historical sites in Marrakech, including the Bahia Palace, the Saadian Tombs and the El Badi Palace, have been closed.
+Since September 11, all historical sites in Marrakech, including the Bahia Palace, the Saadian Tombs and El Badi Palace, have been closed.

 Sikkim, India: Avalanche

 Last April, an avalanche in the state of Sikkim, one of India’s most scenic tourist regions, killed seven tourists and injured 17.
-The group was buried by the snow while trekking along Nathu La, a Himalayan pass between India and Tibet.
+The group was buried by the snow while hiking along Nathu La, a Himalayan pass between India and Tibet.

 Scientists say climate change has increased the risk and intensity of avalanches in Sikkim, India’s northeastern border state.
-Deforestation is another cause, as trees are cut down, leaving the soil loose and unstable, making it more susceptible to avalanches.
+Deforestation is another factor, as trees are cut down, leaving the soil loose and unstable, making it more susceptible to avalanches.

 Murree, Pakistan: Snowstorm